yunzhang77/hw4/readme.md

 [![codecov](https://codecov.io/gh/yunzhang77/hw4/branch/master/graph/badge.svg?token=qhHpcXtRu7)](https://codecov.io/gh/yunzhang77/hw4)
 <!-- badges: end -->

 The goal of this R package is to perform simple linear regression analysis with a single explanatory variable.
-This package can calculate intercept and slope for the regression model, perform statistical testing on the regression (T-test and F-test), calculate R-squared and adjusted R-squares, and plot linear regression line.
-This package also utilize S3 generic method/function to provide user-friendly display of results.
+This package can calculate intercept and slope of the regression model, perform statistical testing on the regression (T-test and F-test), calculate R-squared and adjusted R-squared values, and plot linear regression line.
+This package also utilizes S3 generic method/function to provide user-friendly display of results.

 ## Installation